1109akshatverma/pg-sk-agents-lab/LabGuide/Lab-01.md

    ![](Images/L1-S15.png)

-1. Continue to Fill the Following options on the "Connection Dialog"
+1. Continue to fill the Following options on the **"Connection Dialog"**

     - Click **Add Entra ID (1)**.
     - Select your previously logged-in **Azure Account**.
 Once the confirmation window appears, close the browser tab.